Auditing your website isn’t optional. It’s a necessity.

 Before you get started with your local SEO audit, make sure that you…

-- Check your business name reach and NAP (name, address and phone) visibility.
+- Check your business name reach and NAP (name, address and phone number) visibility.

 - Study the city and geographical location of your business.

-- Take a deep dive into your business website or blog.
+- Take a deep dive into your business listing, website, or blog.

 - Extract useful data through competitor analysis.

 Relying solely on search engine marketing (SEM) to drive leads and customers can certainly work.
 However, alongside search engine optimization, it might take some time.

 Marketers are leveraging search engines to reach their audience.
 According to Regalix, “96% of marketers use search engine marketing to provide informational and educational content.”